livioschlaepfer/CIL2021/README.md

   - init_lr: float, initial learning rate to use during training
   - lr_policy: learning rate policy to apply during training.
 Choices are [none", linear", "step", "plateau"]
 - best_epoch: None, placeholder to save number of best epoch during training.

-The authors provided the user with the preset configuration files to implement the three baselines and a custom configuration file where an arbitrary setting can be implemented.

-- baseline_fnc.yaml
-- baseline_unet.yaml
-- baseline_deeplab.yaml
-- custom.yaml